Manuka Honey Thanksgiving Recipes

 Thanksgiving is just around the corner and it’s time to add a sweet twist to your holiday feast!
 Why settle for the ordinary when you can make this Thanksgiving extraordinary with Manuka honey’s golden touch?

 When it comes to heating Manuka honey, we typically advise against it, as heating can affect its valuable bioactivity and antibacterial properties.
 Instead, we suggest using our Everyday Strength Manuka Honey range, which is ideal for these recipes.
 That way, you can enjoy the full benefits of our exceptional honey in your cooking creations without compromising its goodness!
-We’ve included some tips for baking with Manuka honey below.
+You'll find our tips on how to bake with Manuka honey toward the end of this post.

-Fasten your apron and get ready to enjoy a Thanksgiving infused with the goodness of Manuka honey with these delectable recipes!
+In the meantime, don your apron and get ready to enjoy a Thanksgiving feast, infused with the goodness of Manuka honey.

 Manuka Honey-Glazed Turkey

 The star of the Thanksgiving show deserves special treatment, and a Manuka honey glaze is the perfect way to do it.
-This recipe adds a delectable twist to your traditional turkey preparation.
+This recipe is a delectable addition to your traditional turkey preparation.

 Ingredients: